 Actually, PM *does* stand for Property Management.
 You can enter a percentage of gross rent or a fixed monthly amount (lines 29 or 30).

-J Scott, about 5 years ago
+J Scott, over 5 years ago

 looks very good. glad you put the effort to do this.

 John Wing, over 5 years ago

 Thanks for the neat handy tool J, really appreciate it.

 PM stands for Profit Margin.
 Variable Cost are costs that change in proportion to the rent (i.e. variable operating expenses).
 Fixed Costs are those that remain the same no matter the rent (i.e. a recurring bill like property taxes).
 The VC PM and FC PM = Rent Revenue - (VC or FC).